j54j6/YoutubeDL-Downloader/README.md

         If you want to create a table inside the main database you can utilize the "db" key.
 If defined the program will create a table with the given columns and if you want also default rows.
         For reference please check the project.json file as a reference :)

+# Working
+- Downloading videos (Custom) => Single link
+- Register Video in db including tags and important information (also metadata for later use...)

 # TODO
 - implementing db functions